UKGovLD/registry-config-base/scripts/readme.md

 The script reports:
 - __Unused properties__ - properties that are defined in the language properties file but are not used in any of the templates.
-- __Missused properties__ - properties that are defined in the language properties file but the incorrect number of parameters are passed to it.
 - __Undefined properties__ - properties that are __*not*__ defined in the language properties file but their use is attempted by one or more templates.